smpetersgithub/babelfish-for-aurora-postgresql/README.md

 *  This directory contains a keyword search utility that analyzes a SQL Server script for predefined keywords.
 This utility helps in understanding the complexity of an SQL script.

 **Files**
-*  Babelfish Useful Scripts.md - A collection of useful SQL statements to run on Babelfish for Aurora PostgreSQL.
+*  **Babelfish Useful Scripts.md** - A collection of useful SQL statements to run on Babelfish for Aurora PostgreSQL.
-*  Migration to PostgreSQL Process.md - A summary of items to account for when migrating to a new database.
+*  **Migration to PostgreSQL Process.md** - A summary of items to account for when migrating to a new database.
-*  SQL Server to PostgreSQL Feature Comparison.md - A summary of differences between SQL Server and PostgreSQL.
+*  **SQL Server to PostgreSQL Feature Comparison.md** - A summary of differences between SQL Server and PostgreSQL.
-*  Babelfish Functionality Limitations.xlsx - A spreadsheet of the [unsupported functionality](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/babelfish-compatibility.tsql.limitations-unsupported.html).
+*  **Babelfish Functionality Limitations.xlsx** - A spreadsheet of the [unsupported functionality](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/babelfish-compatibility.tsql.limitations-unsupported.html).
 For supported functionality see [this link](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/babelfish-compatibility.supported-functionality-table.html).
 There is also this [Babelfish procedure reference](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/Appendix.Babelfish.Functions.html).

 ----------------------------
+### Other GitHubs

 I have several other Github directories containing SQL Server and PostgreSQL scripts that you may find beneficial.